mtgjson/mtgjson-website/docs/downloads/all-sets/index.md

 # All Sets

-A list of all individual downloadable sets that can be sorted, filtered and searched.
+A list of all individual downloadable sets that can be searched, filtered and sorted.

 ## Set Downloads